octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

   Fix  :: Lam (a -> a)          -> Lam a        // fixed point
 ```

+A fixed point of a function is a value that is mapped to itself by the function.
+In combinatory logic for computer science, a fixed-point combinator (or fixpoint combinator) is a higher-order function _fix_ that returns some fixed point of its argument function, if one exists.

-### Monad
+#### Monad

-In category theory, a monad (also triple, triad, standard construction and fundamental construction)[ is an endofunctor (a functor mapping a category to itself), together with two natural transformations required to fulfill certain coherence conditions.
+In category theory, a monad (also triple, triad, standard construction and fundamental construction) is an endofunctor (a functor mapping a category to itself), together with two natural transformations required to fulfill certain coherence conditions.
 Monads are used in the theory of pairs of adjoint functors, and they generalize closure operators on partially ordered sets to arbitrary categories.

 In functional programming, a **monad** is an abstraction that allows structuring programs generically.
 Supporting languages may use monads to abstract away boilerplate code needed by the program logic.
-Monads achieve this by providing their own data type (a particular type for each type of monad), which represents a specific form of computation, along with two procedures:
+Monads achieve this by providing their own data type, which represents a specific form of computation, along with two procedures:

 - One to wrap values of any basic type within the monad (yielding a **monadic value**);
 - Another to compose functions that output monadic values (called **monadic functions**)